dogsheep/dogsheep.github.io/README.md

 * **[genome-to-sqlite](https://github.com/dogsheep/genome-to-sqlite)** imports your genome from [23andMe](https://www.23andme.com/) into a SQLite database.
 * **[github-to-sqlite](https://github.com/dogsheep/github-to-sqlite)** imports repositories you have created or starred on GitHub.
 * **[pocket-to-sqlite](https://github.com/dogsheep/pocket-to-sqlite)** imports articles you have saved using [Pocket](https://getpocket.com/).
+* **[hacker-news-to-sqlite](https://github.com/dogsheep/hacker-news-to-sqlite)** imports stories and comments posted to [Hacker News](https://news.ycombinator.com/).
+* **[dogsheep-photos](https://github.com/dogsheep/dogsheep-photos)** imports metadata about photos from Apple Photos, including machine learning labels.
+See [Using SQL to find my best photo of a pelican according to Apple Photos](https://simonwillison.net/2020/May/21/dogsheep-photos/).
+* **[dogsheep-beta](https://github.com/dogsheep/dogsheep-beta)** is a search index which combines data from all of the other sources into a single faceted search interface.
+* **[evernote-to-sqlite](https://github.com/dogsheep/evernote-to-sqlite)** converts exported Evernote files in the ENEX format into a SQLite database.

 ## Tools by other developers